How To Ensure You Don’t Lose Yourself In A Relationship

 - Spend quality time with friends alone (i.e. when not with your partner)

-- Ensuring your belief system remains intact and not impacted by your partner in any way
+- Ensuring your belief system remains intact and not significantly impacted by your partner

 - Not changing what you want out of life or your relationship to fit in line with your partners expectations or dreams